wesovilabs/beyond/docs/contributing.md

 {: .text-yellow-300}
-### Post articles about Goa
+### Post articles about Beyond

-Write technical guides or tutorials, and let others know how to use Goa.
+Write technical guides or tutorials, and let others know how to use Beyond.
 I will be so happy to link your posts from this site.

 <div class="socialme">